rust-lang/rust/src/doc/rustc-dev-guide/src/llvm-coverage-instrumentation.md

 ## Rust symbol mangling

-`-Z instrument-coverage` automatically enables Rust symbol mangling `v0` (as if the user specified `-Z symbol-mangling-version=v0` option when invoking `rustc`) to ensure consistent and reversible name mangling.
+`-Z instrument-coverage` automatically enables Rust symbol mangling `v0` (as if the user specified `-C symbol-mangling-version=v0` option when invoking `rustc`) to ensure consistent and reversible name mangling.
 This has two important benefits: